Waterford District High School: Renovations

-The school underwent renovations from 2010-2012.
+The school underwent renovations from 2010 to 2012.
 Modernized areas included science laboratories, a larger Edukids day care for staff members and unwed student mothers, new gymnasium floors, and an addition of new offices for the school board.
 The school now has an elevator.

 Fundraising was done for a new electronic scoreboard for the football field, replacing the old manual score board.
 Conforming with Canadian high school football standards, the scoreboard shows the time and score of both teams along with the down, the yardage of the line of scrimmage, the yards to go until a first down, the team with the possession (usually signified with the outline of a football in lights next to the possessing team's score), and the quarter.

-Future

-Waterford District High School may face closure similar to the fate that Port Dover Composite School faced on January 31, 2013.
-Trends including homeschooling, the rapidly ageing local population and the increasing popularity of virtual high schools on the Internet has stunted the ability of the Norfolk County high schools to maintain full classrooms.